stylefieber/deploydo/README.md

 **remotePath**: path on your server.
 When you connect through sftp, you might be in the root folder, even if your ftp client sends you to another one when connecting.

 **sourcePath**: path relative to your working directory.

+**ignore**: Glob pattern.
+Which files you want not to be uploaded.
+Check https://globster.xyz/ for examples.

 **type**: ftp or sftp. sftp is basically ftp over ssh.